Genivia/RE-flex/README.md

 ### Unix/Linux and Mac OS X

+On Linux and macOS systems you can use [homebrew](https://brew.sh) to install RE/flex with `brew install re-flex`.

-You have two options: 1) quick install or 2) configure and make.
+Otherwise, you have two options: 1) quick install or 2) configure and make.

 **Note:** GCC 8 and greater may produce warnings of the sort *"note: parameter passing for argument ... changed in GCC 7.1"*.
 These warnings can be ignored